Sean O'Sullivan (rugby league): Penrith Panthers (2022)

 In 2022, O'Sullivan joined reigning premiers Penrith on a one-year deal.
 His club debut for Penrith was in round 1 of the 2022 NRL season filling in for the injured Nathan Cleary against Manly.
 In total, O'Sullivan played twelve NRL games, scored two tries and kicked two goals for Penrith.
 O’Sullivan served as 18th man (injury replacement) for Penrith in the 2022 NRL grand final victory, but did not take the field during the match.
 Otherwise, he spent most of the year playing for Penrith's NSW Cup team, including their 29–22 grand final victory over Canterbury-Bankstown Bulldogs.

 Dolphins (2023–25)

 O'Sullivan signed a three-year deal to join the newly licensed Dolphins (NRL) club.
 His club debut for the Dolphins was in their inaugural round 1 match of the 2023 NRL season starting at as they pulled off a big upset defeating the Sydney Roosters 28–18 at Suncorp Stadium.
 In round 23 of the 2024 NRL season, O'Sullivan kicked a two-point field goal in golden point extra-time which won the game for the Dolphins 34-32 against the New Zealand Warriors.

 On 24 September 2025, it was announced that O'Sullivan had signed a deal with Canterbury ahead of the 2026 NRL season.

-Bulldogs
+Canterbury-Bankstown Bulldogs

-On 10 November 2025, the Bulldogs officially confirmed the signing of O'Sullivan for 2026 with an option for the 2027 season.
+On 10 November 2025, the Canterbury club officially confirmed the signing of O'Sullivan for 2026 with an option for the 2027 season.
+O'Sullivan was limited to just six matches for Canterbury in the 2026 NRL season.
+In round 20, he starred for Canterbury in their 32-0 victory over the Wests Tigers but strangely was not retained for the following game and did not feature for the first grade side for the rest of the season.

+St Helens R.F.C.

+On 8 September 2026 it was reported that he had signed for St Helens RFC in the Super League initially on a 1-year deal.